REGISTRATION DEADLINE : March 9, 2020

 Stores that have consistently demonstrated excellence are recognized.

-To be eligible, a store must have won at least three Gold Awards or have received a Platinum Achievement Award and one Gold Award.
+To be eligible, a store must have won at least three Gold Awards or have received a Platinum Achievement Award and two Gold Awards.

 Stores are categorized according to size (includes all space accessible to the consumer, and does not include offices, back room, freezers or any merchandising preparation or storage areas)